cbail/Computational-Sociology/README.md

 # Computational-Sociology

 This repository is for materials and group projects associated with my Computational Sociology course at Duke University.
-Here you will find the class slides, annotated r code, and data that we use in the class.